pivotx/PivotX-extensions/extensions/formbuilder/docs/confirmation_templates.markdown

 Replacement tags will be replaced with the content of the field they represent.
 For example if the form contains an e-mail field named `user_email` and a message named `site-comment`  the replacement tags will be `%user_email%` and `%site-comment%`.

-If you use custom fields in the `[[ contactform ]]` and the `[[ orderform ]]` tags the replacement tag will be generated from the type of your input field, an underscore and the label of your input field without spaces or punctuation marks.
-So an input field like `checkbox:Yes, I want to subscribe to the newsletter` will become `%checkbox_yesiwantosubscribetothenewsletter%` and `text:Your name,required` will be `%text_yourname%`.
+If you use custom fields in the `[[ contactform ]]` and the `[[ orderform ]]` tags the replacement tag will be generated from the the label of your input field without spaces or punctuation marks.
+So an input field like `checkbox:Yes, I want to subscribe to the newsletter` will become `%yesiwantosubscribetothenewsletter%` and `text:Your name,required` will be `%yourname%`.

 ## Special *%replacement%* tags